timescale/docs.timescale.com-content/api.md

 ```

 The value of the origin parameter we used in this example was `2017-12-31`, a Sunday within the
 period being analyzed.
-However, The origin provided to the function can be before, during, or
+However, the origin provided to the function can be before, during, or
 after the data being analyzed.
 All buckets are calculated relative to this origin.
 So, in this example,
 any Sunday could have been used.
 Note that because `time < TIMESTAMPTZ '2018-01-03'` in this example,
 the last bucket would have only 4 days of data.